cyipt/popupCycleways/article.md

 ## Selection of top routes

 Top routes were selected from the results of the previous steps.
-These must not be labelled “Unnamed road” or have existing cycleways along more than 80% of their length.
+These must not be labeled “Unnamed road” or have existing cycleways along more than 80% of their length.
 A high threshold was chosen here because the presence of an existing cycleway on OSM does not mean that this is necessarily a high quality cycleway.
 Continuity of cycle provision is important for creating high quality networks (Parkin 2018).